 2

 Make a well for the heavy cream.
-Combine the grated butter and dry ingredients, then pour the cream into the center of the bowl.
-Use a rubber spatula to mix the dough gently.
+Use a rubber spatula to gently mix the dough.

 A mixing bowl with the blueberry scone dough.